sjkato58/openlibtest/README.md

 2 - Data Module - which would contain all the Retrofit, Repository and Data Source relevant code.

-## Comments
+## Post Challenge Comments

-Overall, a fun challenge, though I think that I would have asked more questions on some specifics of the challenge itself.
+Overall, this was a fun challenge, though I think that I would have asked more questions on some specifics of the challenge itself.
 I was uncertain of what details could be used for the Book Details Screen, so I may have overdone things.

-### Code Reminders
+### Library Reflections

 It has been some time since I worked with Rxjava, so it was a bit of a challenge to set the code up.
 However, it was a very enjoyable moment of rediscovery to see how the code had changed.